Lipen/bdd-rs/docs/guide/chapters/part1_foundations/04_canonical_form.typ

 = Canonical Form and Uniqueness <ch-canonicity>

-Canonicity is the property that sets BDDs apart from other Boolean function representations.
+Canonicity is the property that makes BDDs genuinely useful, not just compact.
-A representation is *canonical* if each function has exactly one representation.
+A representation is *canonical* if each function has exactly one representation --- no exceptions, no ambiguity.

-For ROBDDs with a fixed variable ordering, this property holds, enabling constant-time equivalence checking and many other efficient operations.
+For reduced ordered BDDs with a fixed variable ordering, this property holds.
+The implications are profound: checking if two functions are equivalent reduces to checking if two pointers are equal.

-This chapter proves the canonicity theorem and explores its far-reaching implications.
+This chapter proves the canonicity theorem and explores its far-reaching consequences.

 == The Canonicity Theorem